loginom/loginom-help-en-omegat/data/visualization/linear-regression/README.md

 #### Model Info

-Description of model indicators is represented in the table:
+Model indicators are described in the table:

 | Indicator | Description |
 |:------------------------|:-----------------------------------------------|